Smith2008/cstopics/IntroAI/mdp/mdp.md

 <img class="eq" src="https://latex.codecogs.com/gif.latex?  = P(S_{t+1} = s\prime | S_t = s_t, A_t=a_t) "/>

-# MDP Solution: a policy
+## MDP Solution: a policy
 We are looking for an **optimal policy** <img src="https://latex.codecogs.com/gif.latex?  \pi^{*}: \mathcal{S} \rightarrow \mathcal{A} "/>.

 - A policy <img src="https://latex.codecogs.com/gif.latex?  \pi "/> gives an action for each state

 - An optimal policy <img src="https://latex.codecogs.com/gif.latex?  \pi^{*} "/>  gives, for each state,  the action that maximizes the expected utility if followed.

-Notice that: expectimax didn’t compute entire policies.
+Notice that: expectimax didn’t computes entire policies.
 It computed the action for a single state only.

 <div style="text-align:center">
   <img src ="/cstopics/assets/img/AI/introAI/optimal_policies.png" style="width:60%"/>